mkfizi/tailstart-saas/README.md

 * Modal
 * Dropdown

-Refer here for component usage and examples: [Tailboard Components](./COMPONENTS.md)
+You may refer here for component usage and examples: [Tailboard Components](./COMPONENTS.md)

 ### Built-in CLI Command